It's FREE!! Everyone is welcome and FREE parking!HISTORY OF THE FESTIVAL

 UTAH ASIAN FESTIVAL 2017

 The goal of Utah Asian Festival is offering everyone a glimpse of Asia.
 We also are happy to provide a regular performing stage for the many groups, so that we may maintain the traditions across many generations.
 The goal is achieved when you see first generation teaching their children, grandchildren and great- grandchildren, folk dances, drumming patterns, costume making.
 We can see our elders demonstrating calligraphy and children taking a brush and taking pride in their strokes.
 The festivalís goal is also obvious when the cultures cross and people of many backgrounds share in the delight of banging a gong, tasting Kim Chee, smelling the different aromas and the fellowship.
-The childrenís activity center will have games, hands-on craft and art projects, an exhibit and literature competition celebrating Year of Monkey.
+The childrenís activity center will have games, hands-on craft and art projects, an exhibit and literature competition celebrating Year of Rooster.
 The Utah

 Asian Festival 2017 will take place on Saturday, June 10, 2017 in the South Towne